selwynpolit/d9book/book/blocks.md

 }
 ```

-The `build()` method does all the work of building a render array to display your block.
+The `build()` method does all the work of building a render array to display whatever your block wants to display.
+Here is an example of a build() function.

-In this case, it uses the context annotation to get a node (From
-dev1/iai_pig module -- see `source/Plugin/Block/ImageGalleryBlock.php`)

 ```php
 /**